 The use of real-world evidence (RWE) is important for access and reimbursement decisions for a number of reasons.
 Use of RWE may help improve understanding of the patient population who will receive a medicine.
-It may also improve the understanding of relative effectiveness of medicines by supplementing evidence from conventional randomised controlled trials (RCTs). (for more information, see Real-World Evidence and its Importance in Medicines Development).
+It may also improve the understanding of relative effectiveness of medicines by supplementing evidence from conventional randomised controlled trials (RCTs). (for more information, see Real-World Evidence).

 RWE may be presented at the initial assessment of a medicine by a health technology assessment (HTA) agency, or it may be collected after authorisation and used in re-assessments.